LinkNYC: Implementation of 5G poles

+Description

 Links

 The Links are 9.5 ft tall, and are compliant with the Americans with Disabilities Act of 1990.
 There are two 55 in high-definition displays on each Link for advertisements and public service announcements.
 There is an integrated Android tablet embedded within each Link, which can be used to access city maps, directions, and services, as well as make video calls; they were formerly also available to allow patrons to use the internet, but these browsers have now been disabled due to abuse (see below).

 Each Link includes two free USB charging stations for smartphones as well as a phone that allows free calls to all 50 states and to Washington, D.C.
 The Links allow people to make either phone calls (using the keypad and the headphone jack to the keypad's left), or video calls (using the tablet).
 Vonage provides this free domestic phone call service as well as the ability to make international calls using calling cards.
 The Links feature a red 9-1-1 call button between the tablet and the headphone jack, and they can be used to call the information helpline 3-1-1.

 The Links can be used for completing simple time-specific tasks such as registering to vote.
 In April 2017, the Links were equipped with another app, Aunt Bertha, which could be utilized to find social services such as food pantries, financial aid, and emergency shelter.
 The Links sometimes offer eccentric apps, such as an app to call Santa's voice mail that was enabled in December 2017.
 In October 2019, a video relay service for deaf users was added to the Links.